JellyWellyBelly/IPM-L2.2/README.md

 Interface of a restaurant with a table that has touch screen technology Techonogys used: HTML5, CSS, JavaScript

+For a better representation of the work involved in this project see: https://github.com/Anfifo/ProjIPM

 .: This is how our teacher presented us the problem (too long for me to translate it all correctly, maybe use google translate or even an underpaid and foreign friend :D) :.

 O bitoque chega sempre com o molho frio?
 Quando a Coca-Cola chega já tem a garganta encarquilhada com a sede?
 O bacalhau à lagareiro veio sem azeite?
 Não volte a esse restaurante com empregados humanos pouco eficicentes.
 Use o Com.ISTo, a maior revolução na restauração desde que alguém se lembrou de juntar chouriço ao caldo verde!